-Why are certain foods considered “super foods”?
-And why, please, can’t chips, salsa, and cookies (insert your favorite junk food here) be super foods?
+Why are certain foods considered superfoods?
+And why, please, can’t chips, salsa, cookies, or (insert your favorite junk food here) be superfoods?
 The answer lies in nutrient density.
-Chips and cookies – all simple carbs, salt and sugar.
+Chips and cookies are all simple carbs, fat, salt, and sugar.
 What does your body get out of those?
-For starters, empty calories waiting to be stored as fat around your waist, water retention and bloating, followed by short lived emotional satisfaction leading to wanting more.
+For starters, empty calories waiting to be stored as fat around your waist, water retention and bloating, and short-lived emotional satisfaction leading to wanting more.

-Super foods on the other hands, provide your body with lots of needed vitamins, minerals, fiber and slow releasing complex carbs, keeping you full longer, and less in need of a sugar and carb fix in a short while.
+Superfoods, on the other hand, provide your body with lots of needed vitamins, minerals, fiber, and slow-releasing complex carbs, keeping you full longer, and less in need of a sugar and carb fix in a short while.

-It seems that the more intense the color of the fruit or vegetable, the higher the nutritional value, so orange yams pack more punch than white potatoes, kale scores over regular cabbage, and deep purple blue berries are higher in anti-inflammatory and anti-oxidant nutrients than, say, raspberries.
+It seems that the more intense the color of the fruit or vegetable, the higher the nutritional value, so orange yams pack more punch than white potatoes, kale scores over regular cabbage, and deep purple blueberries are higher in anti-inflammatory and antioxidant nutrients than, say, raspberries.
 Although, you’d still be better off eating raspberries than cookies!
-While there is no scientific study showing that super foods have any specific health benefits or cure or prevent any particular diseases, intuitively it makes sense that grains, berries, dark vegetables and legumes are superior in nutritional value over their more pale relatives and highly processed refined foods and thus hold an important place in a healthy diet.
+While there is no scientific study showing that superfoods have any specific health benefits or cure or prevent any particular diseases, it makes sense that grains, berries, dark vegetables, and legumes are superior in nutritional value over their paler relatives and highly processed refined foods and thus hold an important place in a healthy diet.

 Roasting yams brings out their awesome flavor even more.
 We can’t resist eating them straight off the baking sheet as soon as they are done and they make a simple side for any meal.
-Combining them with a grain and softened kale turns the orange morsels into a complete and nutritious side, or simple lunch or dinner.
+Combining the orange morsels with a grain and softened kale turns the dish into a simple lunch or dinner.
 If you can’t find farro, use quinoa or cooked barley.
-I found precooked farro at Trader Joe’s, done in 15 minutes!
+I found precooked farro, done in 15 minutes!
 We had this salad with pounded chicken breast quickly sautéed over high heat and seasoned with just salt and pepper and a squeeze of lemon.
-More power to super foods!
+More power to superfoods!

 Don’t skip the step of softening the kale, it really makes a big difference, and takes some of the rawness out of it.